Oneflow-Inc/libai/docs/source/tutorials/Import Pytorch Models.md

     return MobileNetV2(**kwargs)
 ```

-It is only necessary to **change the `torch` in the import statement to `oneflow`** to convert it into an oneflow model while ensuring the model structure is identical.
+It is only necessary to **modify the `torch` in the import statement to `oneflow`** to convert it into an oneflow model while ensuring the model structure is identical.
 Then add the training loss calculation at the end of the model to form a complete training model, i.e.

 libai/model/MobileNetV2.py